-This refactoring allows you to change name of any symbol defined in your solution.
-All references to and usages of the symbol are updated automatically.
+This refactoring allows you to change name of any symbol or project in your solution.
+All references to and usages of the symbol will be updated automatically.

-Here is the list of C# entities that you can rename with this refactoring:
+Here is the list of entities that you can rename with this refactoring:

 You can also change its nesting level of the namespace.
 For example, you can rename namespace

-If the renamed type is a part of a hierarchy of types with similar names, e.g.
+If the renamed type is a part of a hierarchy of types with similar names, for example

 If the method is a part of inheritance/implementation hierarchy, the related methods are renamed as well.